GACJ/callingitround/content/docs/calling/2_finding_your_voice/index.md

 ### Troubleshoot this

 A caller has called a touch of Little Bob Minor (ok --- it was me).
 Because of the coronavirus lockdown, I had to call it in Ringing Room, but the touch came round and I’m happy to share the video with you to get some feedback.
 However, I didn’t do a perfect job!
-What feedback do you have about the timing of my calls? [https://youtu.be/sRclOAUGH10](https://youtu.be/sRclOAUGH10)
+What feedback do you have about the timing of my calls?

+{{< youtube sRclOAUGH10 >}}

 {{< question id="1_2004" >}}
 {{< question id="1_2005" >}}